 If you are buying a home, you will have a due diligence period to have a home inspection done before closing and taking ownership of the house.
 The home inspection helps the buyer avoid purchasing a property that may require a substantial investment to repair.

-A home inspection offers the home buyer an opportunity to examine the home’s overall condition to discover and determine if there are any defects the buyer was not aware existed.
+A home inspection offers the home buyer an opportunity to examine the home’s overall condition to discover and determine if there are any defects the buyer was unaware existed.
 Your home inspector will also help you identify any potential hazards that exist.

-However, a home inspection will usually not be a requirement from your mortgage lender.
-Think of it as an investment to verify that you are making the right buying decision to protect you and your family.
+However, a home inspection will usually not be required by your mortgage lender.
+Consider it an investment to verify that you are making the right buying decision to protect yourself and your family.

 Your Lender Will Probably Require an Appraisal

-Mortgage lenders use the real estate appraiser’s report verifying the house is worth to amount you’ve agreed to pay for it.
-The lender will also use this data to set your down payment based on the loan to value (LTV) you have been approved for based on your credit history.
+Mortgage lenders use the real estate appraiser’s report to verify that the house is worth the amount you’ve agreed to pay.
+The lender will also use this data to set your down payment based on the loan-to-value (LTV) you have been approved for based on your credit history.

 Is a Home Inspection Required with a Conventional Loan?

-Typically, the only thing a conventional mortgage lender requires is a home appraisal by a licensed real estate appraiser and a Wood Infestation Report (in certain parts of the US).
+Typically, a conventional mortgage lender only requires a home appraisal by a licensed real estate appraiser and a Wood Infestation Report (in certain parts of the US).
 The real estate appraisal helps the lender determine the house’s property value.
-The CL-100 wood destroying insect inspection is looking for damage caused to the structure from wood-destroying insects.
+The CL-100 wood-destroying insect inspection looks for damage caused to the structure by wood-destroying insects.
 Some exceptions do apply.

 When the real estate appraiser visits the property, they may find a defect that prompts the lender to require an additional inspection.
 For example, when the appraisal report arrives and notes structural damage noted around the doors and windows, the underwriter may order a full or limited home inspection.

 The Wood Infestation Report must be dated within 30 days of property closing.
-This report notifies the lender if wood-destroying insects are present or if prior damage caused by wood destroying inspects exists.
-If damage or wood destroying insects are present, an invoice from a licensed contractor will be needed to show the lender that the issue has been corrected.
+This report notifies the lender if wood-destroying insects are present or if prior damage caused by wood-destroying inspections exists.
+If damage or wood-destroying insects are present, an invoice from a licensed contractor will be needed to show the lender that the issue has been corrected.

 While home inspectors inspect for termites, most states require a specialized license to issue a Wood Infestation Report.